SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 combines addition and assignment into a single operation.
 Operator functions that implement compound assignment must be qualified with the ``@assignment`` attribute.
-You must also mark their left input parameter as ``inout``, as its value will be modified directly from within the operator function.
+You must also mark a compound assignment operator's left input parameter as ``inout``, because the parameter's value will be modified directly from within the operator function.

 The example below implements
 an addition assignment operator function for ``Vector2D`` instances: